gokul153/encryption-and-decryption-workin/README.md

 # ui

-SecureVault: File, Text, and Image Encryption App SecureVault is a Flutter application designed to provide users with secure encryption for files, text, and images.
+Kript IT !: File, Text, and Image Encryption App
+Kript IT ! is a Flutter application designed to provide users with secure encryption for files, text, and images.
 Utilizing a unique custom encryption logic and logical mapping, this app offers a robust layer of privacy, making it ideal as a password wallet and encryption tool.

 Features
 File Encryption: Securely encrypt and decrypt files, ensuring sensitive data remains private.